DM-Earth/Cabricality-Utils/README.md

 <h1 align="center"> Cabricality Utils </h1>

 This is a small Minecraft mod for [Cabricality](https://github.com/DM-Earth/Cabricality) Modpack.
-Currently, it only supports Fabric/Quilt 1.18.2.
+Currently, it only supports Quilt 1.18.2.

 ## Functions